 In Belgium, the Magotte commission is created and passes the stadiums of the country with a fine comb.

-anthologic friendly match Belgium - Zambia , 9-0) are held there but the public is no longer present.
+anthology, 9-0) take place there but the public no longer responds present.

 On the other hand, the Van Damme Memorial continues to stick to it.

-Finally, the stadium is permanently closed in 1994.
+Finally, the stadium was definitively closed in 1993.

 Although it is football that has tarnished the image of the stadium, it will be the same sport that will however